UncleJ4ck/Rules/README.md

 # Rules
-a set of different ansible rules that helped in my journey
+a set of different ansible rules and scripts that helped me in my journey

 ## Requirements